Agisoft Metashape Professional supports the processing of multispectral images captured with DJI P4 Multispectral drone.

 Open Tools Menu and choose to Calibrate Reflectance option.
 Enable Sun sensor for calibration and press OK button:

-Note: if you have images of the radiometric panel, it is recommended to include them in the calibration process.
+If you have images of the radiometric panel, it is recommended to include them in the calibration process.
 You can find the workflow for such a case in our article - MicaSense Altum processing workflow (including Reflectance Calibration) in Agisoft Metashape Professional (both for automatic detection and manual masking of the calibration images).

 Once the images are loaded into Metashape, they need to be aligned.
-At this stage, Metashape estimates the camera position and orientation for each multi-camera system and generates a sparse point cloud consisting of the tie points.
+At this stage, Metashape estimates the camera position and orientation for each multi-camera system and generates a tie point cloud consisting of the tie points.
 Additionally, the relative offsets of the sensors in the rig and the interior orientation (calibration) parameters for each sensor are estimated.

 1. Select Align Photos... command from the Workflow menu.